octavianzarzu/superawesome-test/README.md

 **marvel-data table**

-1. The same analysis can be done as in the case of the dc-data table above.
+    1. The same analysis can be done as for the `dc-data` file.

-2. Character names are lowercase, whereas in dc-data and comic_characters_info are capitalized.
+    2. Character names are lowercase in `marvel-data`, while in `dc-data` and `comic_characters_info` they are capitalized.

     ```sql union_dc_marvel_data